IBM/charts/stable/ibm-cam-prod/README.md

 For version-wise installation instructions and detailed documentation of IBM Cloud Automation Manager (CAM), go to its Knowledge Center at https://www.ibm.com/support/knowledgecenter/SS2L37/product_welcome_cloud_automation_manager.html.

 Select your version from the drop-down list and search for your topics from within the version.

+## Deprecation
+THIS CHART IS NOW DEPRECATED.
+Here’s what you need to know: On September 28th, 2018 the helm chart for IBM Cloud Automation Manager named "ibm-cam-prod" will be removed from IBM's public helm repository on github.com in favor of the updated chart named "ibm-cam".
+This will result in the "ibm-cam-prod" chart no longer being displayed in the catalog.
+This will not impact existing deployments of the helm chart.
+For new deploymenets please use the "ibm-cam" helm chart in the IBM Cloud Private catalog.